serverless/blog/posts/2018-07-24-using-tensorflow-and-the-serverless-framework-for-deep-learning.md

 And not only does it make pricing completely transparent, it’s just a lot cheaper.
 For the example TensorFlow model we’ll cover in this post, it costs 1$ for about 25k requests.
 A similar cluster would cost a *lot* more, and you’d only achieve pricing parity once you hit 1M requests.

 Third, infrastructure itself becomes a lot easier.
-You don’t have to handle docker containers, logic for multiple requests, or cluster orchestration.
+You don’t have to handle Docker containers, logic for multiple requests, or cluster orchestration.

 Bottom line: you don’t have to hire someone to do devops for this, as any backend developer can easily handle it.

 As we’ll see in a minute, deploying a serverless deep/machine learning infrastructure can be done with as little as 4 lines of code.

 That said, when *wouldn’t* you go with a serverless approach?
 There are some limitations to be aware of:
-Lambda has [strict limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in terms of processing time and used memory, you’ll want to make sure you won’t be hitting those
+- Lambda has [strict limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in terms of processing time and used memory, you’ll want to make sure you won’t be hitting those
-As mentioned above, clusters are more cost effective after a certain number of requests.
+- As mentioned above, clusters are more cost effective after a certain number of requests.
 In cases where you don’t have peak loads and the number of requests is really high (I mean 10M per month high), a cluster will actually save you money.
-Lambda has a small, but certain, startup time.
+- Lambda has a small, but certain, startup time.
 TensorFlow also has to download the model from S3 to start up.
 For the example in this post, a cold execution will take 4.5 seconds and a warm execution will take 3 seconds.
 It may not be critical for some applications, but if you are focused on real-time execution then a cluster will be more responsive.

 ## The basic 4 line example